 In all the time we’ve been going what’s been astonishing is that on only one Tuesday has it rained.
 This is Wales, remember…it’s supposed to rain!
 We’re supposed to get wet!
 Which may be why fate decreed that one of our number should fall into the canal two weeks ago.
 We were trying – unsuccessfully – to move the ancient, flat-bottomed barge.
 The canal has been drained upstream so that it can be re-lined, and this section of it has less water than usual.
 The boat was sitting low as a result and a huge amount of silt had settled around it.
 Our pathetic endeavours were getting us nowhere and unfortunately Steve’s attempt to get the thing to budge by prodding it with a long, hefty pole was a stretch too far.
 There’s something indescribably awful about watching helplessly as a grown man slithers slowly but irrevocably off a muddy bank into an even muddier canal.
 We were all too far from him to help, which was just as well because he would have had company in the canal.
 I contented myself with wailing “Noooo, oh nooo!” and hopping around, well out of slipping distance.
 The thing that worried Steve more than anything was that his glasses had come off, but by some complete miracle he found them in the brown water almost straight away.
 Once he’d clambered out he set off home to clean himself up – and actually came back about an hour later!
 I have to say I’d have got myself a hot bath and then spent the rest of the day on the sofa.

 All of this hard work and trauma deserves a reward, and what better than an upgrade in the food stakes?
 So as a treat, last week we had a proper lunch party; instead of sausages we had a chicken curry, a vegetable hot-pot, and flatbreads, all cooked at home and then transported to the site by Jackie, one of the longest-serving members of the group.
-Michael had spent an hour the previous evening making small pancakes (to mark Shrove Tuesday) and we took those along with a jar of our elderberry jelly, and re-heated them (wrapped in foil) on the barbecue that had been brought along for the event.
+Mr B had spent an hour the previous evening making small pancakes (to mark Shrove Tuesday) and we took those along with a jar of our elderberry jelly, and re-heated them (wrapped in foil) on the barbecue that had been brought along for the event.
 No party is complete without a little drink, though, and Steve had brought a box of cheap Merlot from a French supermarket to celebrate.
 Sheer luxury, I tell you.

 It would have been splendid – except that the weather gods had saved up all of the Tuesday-rain that we haven’t had, and gave it to us this week.
 So we huddled beneath our hastily erected gazebo, which we’d braced with twenty-foot hazel boughs to combat the wind that was coming our way courtesy of Storm Ewan, or at least the dregs of it.
 Suffice to say that in true British style we got on with enjoying our grub while hanging on to the sides of the gazebo as it threatened to take off.
 The paths had turned into mud and we were absolutely freezing – though not literally, as we were spared the snow that had settled on top of the escarpment above us.